VKambulov/obsidian-telegram-reminder/README.md

 The timezone of your reminder notes.

-Your server may have a different timezone so you need to set it.
+Your server may have a different timezone, so you need to set it.

+### `REMIND_TIME`

+If you do not want to specify the notification time each time, you can use a notification template without a time: `@2024-09-01`.
+In this case, the notification will be sent by default at 9:00 in your timezone.
+With this variable, you can override the notification time; to do this, specify the time in the `HH:MM` format.

 ### `TELEGRAM_BOT_TOKEN`